We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 They don't even know.

-That's right to a certain point, it's called black box technology, right?
+To a certain point, it's called black box technology, right?

-But um robots understand it.
+But robots understand it.

 That's the problem.

-Like we don't understand how they do what they do, but they understand us.
+We don't understand how they do what they do, but they understand us.

-I mean, they have so much big data about humanity and what moves us and that influence us that it's a lopsided uh relationship.
+I mean, they have so much big data about humanity and what moves us and that influence us that it's a lopsided relationship.

 That's why it's such a good fit for the government because the government knows everything about us, but the government itself is by design a black box.